 Verification and Transcript Requests

 Our office is happy to assist current students, former students and alumni with requests of enrollment status, dates of attendance, and graduation information, transcripts, In-School loan deferments.
-In order to release your academic information, please complete the WCGS Document Request Form that must include a hand written signature (we will also accept an Adobe electronic signature).
+In order to release your academic information, please complete the WCGS Document Request Form that must include a hand written signature.
 Requests are processed within 7-10 business days.

 Requests from third-party screening agencies may be mailed or faxed to the Office of the Registrar along with a written signed release from the alumni or former student.
 As dictated by the Federal FERPA Law, information regarding academic records can only be released upon written consent of the student or alumni.
 We are not able to provide verbal verification.

 Please complete the Diploma Order Form.
 All diplomas are sent via postal mail, first-class for domestic (US) mailing and airmail for international mailings.
 Please allow 30 days from the mailing date to receive your diploma.

 - December diplomas will be mailed to the home address in mid to early February.

 - May diplomas will be mailed to the home address in mid to late June.